Atala2000/Tafuta_App/README.md

 1. Clone the repository.
 2. Navigate to the root folder.
+3. Activate the virtual env
+		source env/bin/activate
+4. Install the requirements
+		pip install -r requirement.txt
-3. Execute the command `python manage.py runserver`.
+5. Execute the command `python manage.py runserver`.
-4. Open your browser and go to `localhost:8000`.
+6. Open your browser and go to `localhost:8000`.
-5. The application is now up and running.
+7. The application is now up and running.

 ## How to Use the Application: